reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 ## Basic Asynchronous HTTP Request / Response Exchange
 Let's now understand how to send a simple HTTP request asynchronously.

+{{% info title="IO Reactor" %}}
 `HttpAsyncClient` uses IO Reactor to exchange messages asynchronously.

-{{% info title="IO Reactor" %}}
 HttpCore NIO is a system that uses the Reactor pattern, created by Doug Lea.
 Its purpose is to react to I/O events and to send event notifications to individual I/O sessions.
-The idea behind the I/O reactor pattern is to avoid having one thread per connection, which is the case with the classic blocking I/O model.
+The idea behind the I/O Reactor pattern is to avoid having one thread per connection, which is the case with the classic blocking I/O model.

 The Apache HttpClient's `IOReactor` interface represents an abstract object that implements the Reactor pattern.
 I/O reactors use a small number of dispatch threads (usually one) to send I/O event notifications to a much greater number of I/O sessions or connections (often several thousands).
 It is recommended to have one dispatch thread per CPU core.
 {{% /info %}}